AljosaMilenkovic/AljosaMilenkovic.github.io/research/variation.md

 ### Cumulativity

 A unifying theme across my research projects is cumulativity in phonology, the combined effect of multiple phonological factors or multiple instances of a single factor on the well-formedness, probability, or acceptability of linguistic structures.
 For the past two decades, cumulativity has figured as a testing ground for competing constraint-based frameworks in phonology.
-My research on natural language prosody and metered verse shows that cumulative interactions between phonological constraints are ubiquitous, as predicted by Harmonic Grammar, but not by (Optimality Theory)[https://en.wikipedia.org/wiki/Optimality_theory].
+My research on natural language prosody and metered verse shows that cumulative interactions between phonological constraints are ubiquitous, as predicted by [Harmonic Grammar](https://en.wikipedia.org/wiki/Harmonic_grammar), but not by [Optimality Theory](https://en.wikipedia.org/wiki/Optimality_theory).

 I am particularly interested in superlinear cumulativity, where the joint contribution of interacting constraints exceeds the sum of their independent contributions.
 Here’s a nice example of superlinearity from my dissertation: